zeus-volkov-systems/messageapi/README.md

     }
 }
 ```

 There is a lot going on in the above example, but it's all straightforward.

-We first create a persistent session object based on a given spec when the class is loaded somewhere else.
-This session then has a defined schema, container set, and protocol which were all based on some runtime loaded text files.
+We first create a persistent session object based on a given spec when the example class is instantiated somewhere else.
+This session that is created then immediately has a concretely-defined schema, container set, and protocol which were all based on some runtime loaded text files.

 When the addRecords method is called with a bunch of string based records, an add request is then created from the session.
 The add request is then populated with records (using createRecord on the request) for every record that the user has.
 This is done by setting field values for the record - again, these fields are all in the declarative spec that was loaded when the session was loaded.